 Enermax ETS-T40 Fit CPU cooler that gives you outstanding cooling performance

 The Enermax ETS T40 fit white cluster edition is a holy grail of white coolers.
 It comes with dual white fans and an aluminum heatsink that’s been treated with thermal conductive white paint as to not impede any effective heat transfer.

-As a part of Enermax fit series the CPU cooler boasts a 180-watt TDP, support for all of today’s relevant sockets, and a slim heatsink which guarantees a 100% RAM clearance with both fans installed.
+As a part of the Enermax fit series, the CPU cooler boasts a 180-watt TDP, support for all of today’s relevant sockets, and a slim heatsink which guarantees 100% RAM clearance with both fans installed.

 If you’ve never tried to mount a CPU cooler only to realize that your RAM was blocking any chance of a proper installation it’s like barely making it to the bathroom and then realizing you’re out of toilet paper.
 The only difference with the CPU cooler is you can’t use your hands to fix the problem.

 The Enermax CPU cooler with both CPU fans attached measures 95.8 mm wide, 126 mm long, and 161.7 mm tall.
 Enermax CPU cooler brings back their patented fin design to the fit series to increase air convection and airflow by poking little holes in the heatsink.

 Running through the heatsink are four 6mm copper heat pipes which are also coated in the white thermal conductive compound while making direct contact with the CPU at the base plate.
 There are two 120mm twister bearing PWM fans and even their four-pin cables are bound nicely in a white sleeve.

 The Enermax CPU cooler fans also support 9 removable batwing blades for easy cleaning.
 A carved out frame that allegedly promotes additional airflow and a three-level speed adjustments switch on the back for peak speeds of 1500-1800 and 2200 rpm.